FAQs

 #1 SMP Debian 5.10.179-2 (2023-07-14)

-The system is running version 5.10.179 LTS, so is compatible with all cards.
+The system is running version 5.10.179 LTS, so is compatible with the cards listed above.

 Which Linux distributions use which kernel versions?